University Marketing and Communications

 Written by Craig Schreiner | Photos by Craig Schreiner

-In WHY I TEACH, Jalal Nawash, associate professor of physics and director of the Undergraduate Research Program, tells how physics is a timeless journey of discovery.
+In Great Teaching, Jalal Nawash, associate professor of physics and director of the Undergraduate Research Program, tells how physics is a timeless journey of discovery.

 “My science teacher in third grade (was a great influence).
 I want to teach because I want students to become aware of the elegance of the universe we live in.
 I would like them to know about the opportunities that are waiting for them to discover.
 I want to teach about science so that they can have a better life, so that they can think for themselves, and be independent.
 I want my students to be curious and inspired to take on future challenges.
 I want my students to not only find a good job but to create one.”